TorqIT/shopware-azure-provisioning/README.md

-The scripts in this directory can be used to easily provision an Azure environment to host a Pimcore solution.
+This Docker image can be used to easily provision an Azure environment to host a Pimcore solution.
 Follow these steps:

 1. Pull the image and run it with either `docker run` or `docker-compose`.
 With `compose`, use the following specification:
    ```yaml